nickl1/awolfe76.github.com/_posts/2013-04-22-agile-development-process-github-issues.md

     - Based on the testing, it is possible that we will push known bugs to production but we will not push a major bug.
     - The code that will be sent for ops for production will be that latest tag.

+The goal is to simplify the process by having everything in one place; all tasks, issues, the code.
+But again, our process is evolving ... hopefully for the better.

+Part 1 of the Agile Development process - [The Evolving Process](/posts/agile-development-process.html)